10 Essentials for Your Travel Toiletry Kit

 Pain relievers, allergy medicines, antacids, and motion-sickness relief meds are all good things to have on hand.
 Leave the big bottles and packages at home and use a travel pill holder to help corral and separate the different pills and tablets.

-TourScoop recommends: Stay organized and ready for anything with travel pill holders from Vera BradleyFYYCadencePort and Polish, and Meacolia.
-You can find options from these and other brands at retailers like AmazonTarget, and Walmart.
+TourScoop recommends: Stay organized and ready for anything with travel pill holders from Vera BradleyCadencePort and Polish, and Meacolia.

 9. Sunscreen